 - Internal Organizational Regulations and Guidelines

-Protects sensitive health information from disclosure without patient consent in healthcare contact centers and institutions.
-Learn more about HIPAA compliance in contact centers.
+HIPAA established in1996 protects sensitive health information from disclosure without patient consent in healthcare contact centers and institutions.

 HIPAA call center compliance regulations include: